 One of the simplest ways to work out if shoe inserts will help is to try them during an activity that normally causes pain.
 If the inserts immediately reduce your pain, then they are likely to help.
 If they do not immediately reduce pain, they are unlikely to help you.
 It is that simple!

 In one study, this test was the strongest predictor of success with shoe inserts given to people with knee cap pain.
 In the same study, the amount of foot movement (pronation) occurring during walking also predicted success, but not as well.

 Aren’t shoe inserts expensive?

-If shoe inserts are customised specifically for you, they can be quite expensive.
+If shoe inserts are customised specifically for you by a podiatrist, they can be quite expensive.
 However, research tells us that this is not necessary for most people with knee cap pain.

 Less expensive prefabricated shoe inserts (usually less than $100) can be used to treat knee cap pain.
 If you complete your rehabilitation exercises given to you by a physiotherapist and get stronger, shoe inserts may only be needed for a short time.